Tour Louisiana's White House

 Preserve Louisiana or National Trust for Historic Preservation Members

-The Old Governor's Mansion is Located at 502 North Boulevard in the historic Beauregard Town neighborhood of downtown Baton Rouge.
+The Old Governor's Mansion is Located at 502 North Boulevard in historic Beauregard Town downtown Baton Rouge.

 Coming from the North or East: Take I-10 W to I-110 S. Exit at LA-73/Government St toward River Center/Downtown (left-side exit 1A off I-110 S).
 Turn right onto Government Street.
 Turn right onto St. Charles Street.
 Turn right onto North Blvd.